 Where and When to see Atlantic Puffins in Maine

 Atlantic puffins are a unique and beloved bird species that can be found nesting on several offshore islands in Maine.
 Atlantic Puffins are also social birds that nest in colonies (I don’t know, maybe they’re also called rookeries here), sometimes in the thousands.
 Their silly behavior and appearance make them a favorite of my kids (and me too).
-Here are some tips on where and when to see these super cute birds.
+And to be clear, the puffin wildlife in Maine is the ATLANTIC PUFFIN.

 Where to See Atlantic Puffins in Maine